British Rail Class 222: Future operations

+On 19 March 2026, ScotRail announced it will lease twenty-two Class 222 units to replace the current HST fleet and will undergo an £80m overhaul and refurbishment programme, with the first train to enter service in late 2027.

-Former Proposed Operators
+Former proposed operators

 Enterprise

 In 2005, HSBC Rail took delivery of the seven nine-car trains planned for use by Midland Mainline on its London-Leeds service, but the trains were left idle when the Strategic Rail Authority prevented Midland Mainline from operating this service.
 HSBC Rail made contact with Northern Ireland Railways and Iarnród Éireann, with a view to their leasing these units for use by Enterprise.
 Using these trains on the Belfast-Dublin line was one of a number of options, which also included the purchase of additional 22000 Class railcars or cascaded coaching stock.
 In the event, the trains entered service with MML providing the fast services from London to Nottingham, thus releasing High Speed Trains.
-The trains would have required significant modification to be used by Northern Ireland Railways, including reducing each train from nine to eight cars (the maximum length of stations on the Belfast-Dublin line), and converting them from standard gauge to Irish gauge (5 ft 3 inches).